Skip to Content

 undescended testicle are more likely to have problems

-with the reproductive system that may cause them to be unable to father a child
+with the reproductive system.
+These problems may cause them to be unable to father a child

 doctors recommend surgical treatment to place the testicle in the scrotum by

 age 1 and no later than age 2.
-The location of the undescended testicle and the
+How well this works depends on the location of the undescended testicle and the

-boy's age when he is treated influence the outcome.
+boy's age when he is treated.
 Boys who have one

 undescended testicle that is just above the scrotum or low in the